What is cancer?

 The journey from normal cell to cancer cell takes time

-It’s important to understand that cancer normally develops over long periods of time as cells diverge from their normal state.
+It’s important to understand that cancer cells normally develops over long periods of time as cells diverge from their normal state.
 The changes that ultimately lead to cancer occur slowly, normally taking between 2 and 40 years to develop, cause problems and lead to a cancer diagnosis.
 The changes operate in a step like process.

 Certain changes typically occur first allowing cells to grow when they shouldn’t.
 These cells aren’t yet cancerous; then additional DNA damage occurs that knocks out the body’s defenses against this growth – cells no longer obey signals to stop growing or commit suicide.